KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [SDET with 4+ years of experience in automation, API testing, and performance engineering.
-Skilled in building robust Python-based test frameworks using Selenium, Pytest, Locust, and Postman.
-Strong expertise integrating automation into CI\/CD pipelines using Newman and GitHub Actions, including parallel execution and automated rollback mechanisms.
-Experienced in leveraging AI-driven automation generation using Copilot + Playwright MCP.]
+  content: [Results-driven SDET with comprehensive experience in designing, developing, and implementing robust automation frameworks for web and API testing.
+Proficient in object-oriented programming \(Python, JavaScript\) with skills readily transferable to C\# and Java.
+Expertise in Selenium, Postman, and CI\/CD integration, with a strong foundation in building scalable test solutions from the ground up within Agile environments.
+Proven ability to reduce testing cycles and improve software quality through strategic automation.]
 )